papampi/braiins-os/README.md

 ### Building and Signing

 The official firmware is signed with publisher key which should be private.
-There should exist only one key stored in some fortified keyring.
+Only one key should exist and be stored in some secured keyring.
 The key can be generated by the braiins build system with the following command:

 ```bash
 # generate key pair and store it to the fortified keyring
 $ ./bb.py key ~/keyring/secret
 ```

 This command generates private and public key into the specified path.
-Where is private key securely stored is beyond the scope of this description.
-This key is usually generated only once and is used for signing of all lately released firmwares.
+Where the private key is to be securely stored is beyond the scope of this description.
+This key is usually generated only once and is used for signing of all the releases firmwares.

-When release has been created with the *release* command then it can be build and signed wit the following command:
+After the release has been created with the *release* command, it can be built and signed with the following command:

 ```bash
 # switch braiins build system to specific firmware version